martinschneider/justtestlah/src/site/markdown/index.md

   password: myPassword
 ```

-Note, that the top level key in the YAML file must match the value of the `@TestData` annotation.
+Note, that the top level key in the YAML file must match the name of the corresponding test data class.
+This is specified as the value of its `@TestData` annotation.
+If this is ommited, the (lower camel case) name of the class will be used instead.

 You can then load test data in your tests as easy as this: